Nigel2392/quickgo/README.md

 {{ index .Context "Description" }}
 ```

+### Note: Filepaths

+Filepaths in the project template can also contain variables!

 ## Saving your project templates

 After you have configured your project in `quickgo.yaml`, you can save them with the following commands.